NCERT Solutions Class 10 English Chapter 11 – Download Free PDF

 There are various ill-effects of anger.
 Three ill-effects that result from anger are listed below:

-- It causes headache and health problems.
+- It causes headaches and health problems.

 - It gives rise to anxiety and blood pressure.